isabelaaguiar/ENES247/lab1-mux/README.md

 *Does white space matter in verilog?*

+No

 **Read these articles** ... about using initial: [argument](https://forums.xilinx.com/t5/Design-Methodologies-and/quot-initial-quot-statement-with-quot-output-quot-variables/td-p/485782), [pro](http://billauer.co.il/blog/2018/02/verilog-initial-xst-quartus-vivado/), [con](https://www.quora.com/Why-are-initial-blocks-synthesizable-in-FPGA-and-not-in-ASIC), .

 *Which article article supplies the most evidence?*

+The second article (pro) shows more evidence.
+The author tested each case and showed the results and conclusions.

 *Which article is merely opinion?*

+The third article (con) .
+They describe what is going to happen, but no one provides data or tests.

 *Which merely says it is possible?*

+The first one (argument).
+They show the codes and what happened, but do not fully describe or explain why.

 *What concept is the initial concept linked up to ... that we haven't discussed?*